xitu/gold-miner/TODO/design-is-mainly-about-empathy.md

 Sorry, but I'm still writing this doc.

-Stay tuned, it will appear in a hour or two.
+Stay tuned, it will appear in an hour or two.